piroor/tweet.sh/README.md

    $ ./tweet.sh showme
    ~~~

-This will be useful if you hope to get both informations `whoami` and `language` at once.
+This will be useful if you want to get both informations `whoami` and `language` at once.

 ### `whoami`: reports the screen name of yourself.